cockroachlabs/open-sourced-interview-process/HumanResourcesExercises.md

 ## **Title: Open-Enrollment Planning**

-- **Overview:** Candidate will review the recently collected data from employee’s at Cockroach Labs.
+- **Overview:** Candidate will review the recently collected data from employees at Cockroach Labs.
 Interviewer will engage in a discussion with the candidate on what they would recommend for the upcoming open enrollment.

 - **Set-up:** Recruiter will share current total compensation philosophy before coming onsite.